 Over 30 delegates from 13 African nations converged at the Forum to participate in discussions around best practice in leadership, in particular leadership for and by women.
 Male and female leaders from the region joined Women Network members in sharing their personal leadership journey with Forum participants.

-There were plenty of inspiration, reflection, and interactive discussions at the Forum.
+There were plenty of inspiration, reflection and interactive discussions at the Forum.

-“African women are about strength, and we must celebrate their strength” noted Theo Sowa, CEO of the Ghana-based African Women’s Development Fund who delivered the keynote address at the Forum.
+“African women are about strength, and we must celebrate their strength,” noted Theo Sowa, CEO of the Ghana-based African Women’s Development Fund, who delivered the keynote address at the Forum.
 She reminded participants of the importance of collective and transformative leadership, and urged leaders to bring other women along and expand the leadership table.

 Bringing a male view to the discussions around leadership, Allon Raiz, Founder and CEO of Raizcorp, the largest business incubator on the African continent, shared his personal story of following his heart and succeeding.
 His leadership journey was also marked by determination, commitment and the ability to take risks.
-He spoke high of women entrepreneurs indicating that recent studies have shown that “women are better [more profitable] entrepreneurs then men”.
+He spoke high of women entrepreneurs, indicating that recent studies have shown that “women are better [more profitable] entrepreneurs than men”.

 “The Department of Women will be looking at forming strategic partnerships […].
 Platforms such as the Australia-Africa Women in Leadership Forum, which seeks to bring together leading figures from Africa to discuss best practice in leadership, are therefore very strategic and key […].
-We therefore commend the Australian Government for this initiative”, she noted.
+We therefore commend the Australian Government for this initiative,” she noted.